mbouzas/owtChallenge/README.md

 ## Notes

 - Lombok is used for model boilerplate.
-- JWT secret and user details are for demo only; update for production use.
+- JWT secret and user details are for demo only.